Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Invertibility theory for the gauge-corrected linearised

 To prove Proposition \ref{invertibility L_W} we develop an invertibility theory for the operator $L_W$ on a space of decaying functions.
-We will use the fact that on a region close to the manifold the linearized $L_W$ can be approximated by $L_{U_0}$, namely the linearized operator on $M_\eps\times\R^2$ around the building block $U_0(y,t):={U_0}(t)$, while outside this region $L_W$ behaves like a positive operator.
-As above, let $\zeta$ be a cut-off function such that $\zeta(s)=1$ if $s<1$ and $\zeta(s)=0$ if $s>2$.
-For every positive integer $m$, define
+We will use the fact that on a region close to the manifold the linearised $L_W$ can be approximated by $L_{U_0}$, namely the linearised operator on $M\times\R^2$ around the building block $U_0(y,t)\coloneqq {U_0}(t)$, while outside this region $L_W$ behaves like a positive operator.
+We aim to solve